slawomirsudol/zone/README.md

 * First / initial place where data is loaded is `dashboard-routing.module.ts` where two resolvers are calling API: `MovieListResolver` (1st page of movies, action `LOAD_MOVIES`) & `GenreListResolver` (all genres, action `LOAD_GENRES`)
 * Requested data updates application store and `dashboard.component.ts` subscribes to application store changes - in `ngOnInit` method.
 * Then all the consecutive data loads (next pages with movies) happen inside `dashboard.component.ts` - method `loadMoreMovies` updates application store with next pages of movies (action `LOAD_MOVIES`)
-* All the data from dashboard component is pushed to it's child components (data for filters and for movie list) using angular one way databinding - `@Input()` in child components.
-To see how data is pushed to it's children from dashhboard component level, check `dashboard.component.html`
+* All the data (for filters and for movie list) from dashboard component is pushed to it's child components  using angular one way databinding - `@Input()` in child components.
+To see how data is pushed to the children from dashhboard component level, check `dashboard.component.html`
 * Filtering happens in two components `movie-list-rating-filter` & `movie-list-genre-filter`.
 When changing those filters, application store is updated with two actions `UPDATE_GENRE_FILTER` & `UPDATE_RATING_FILTER`
 * After above filter changes - dashboard component (subscribed to whole application store, so also to filter changes) filters the whole data set of movies against most recent filter values